Mary Jane Watson: The Amazing Spider-Man: Renew Your Vows

 Mary Jane Watson on the cover of The Amazing Spider-Man: Renew Your Vows (vol. 2) #1 (October 2016).
 Art by Stanley "Artgerm" Lau.

 Following on from the events of Secret Wars, where deadly incursions have laid waste to most of the multiverse, Battleworld, a planet composed of the remains of alternate realities, is created by Doctor Doom and Doctor Strange, with each reality on the world divided into different domains.
 In this domain called the Regency, Mary Jane is married to Peter and they have a daughter named Annie May Parker.
-Spider-Man is seemingly the only hero left in the domain after the powerful Regent (Augustus Roman) kills the Avengers and establishes himself as ruler of the domain, with Peter opting to retire as Spider-Man to raise Annie and live up to his vows as a father.
-Peter did not fight Regent initially to protect his family from Venom and ends up killing Eddie Brock in the process at Mary Jane's request.
+Spider-Man is seemingly the only hero left in the domain after Regent kills the Avengers and establishes himself as ruler of the domain, with Peter opting to retire as Spider-Man to raise Annie and live up to his vows as a father.
+Peter does not fight Regent initially to protect his family from Venom and ends up killing Eddie Brock in the process at Mary Jane's request.

-Eight years later, Mary Jane is still struggling as an actress, while her husband is forced to make money off of photos he cannot publish for fear of making The Regent's forces look bad.
+Eight years later, Mary Jane is still struggling as an actress, while her husband is forced to make money off of photos he cannot publish for fear of making Regent's forces look bad.
 Mary Jane takes Annie to school and instructs her not to reveal her powers in public even if the situation calls for it.
 However, they are forced to confront Regent eventually and stand their ground with some of the remaining heroes.
 After Annie gains a costume and assists her father in combat, Mary Jane obtains armor that acts similarly to Regent's tech which drained the powers of heroes to make him stronger to assist her family.
 She and Peter defeat the tyrant and resume their peaceful family life with Annie.